bennetthardwick/arc-icon-theme/README.md

 Installation via autotools:

-    git clone https://github.com/horst3180/arc-icon-theme --depth 1 && cd arc-icon-theme
+    git clone https://github.com/bennetthardwick/gruvbox-arc-icon-theme --depth 1 && cd gruvbox-arc-icon-theme
     ./autogen.sh --prefix=/usr
     sudo make install

-Alternatively you may copy the `Arc` folder to `~/.icons` or to `/usr/share/icons` for system-wide use.
+Alternatively you may copy the `Arc-Gruvbox` folder to `~/.icons` or to `/usr/share/icons` for system-wide use.

 ### Uninstall